Pantherophis vulpinus: Common names

 Other common names for P. vulpinus include eastern foxsnake, foxsnake, and fox snake.

 Description

 Adult eastern foxsnakes are 3 to 6 ft in total length (including tail) and have a short, flattened snout.
 Dorsally, they are usually light golden brown with dark brown spots and they have a yellow checkerboard pattern on the belly.

 Like most North American snakes, foxsnakes are not venomous.
 Foxsnakes earned their name because the musk they give off when threatened smells similar to a fox.

 Geographic range

-P. vulpinus is found in the upper midwestern United States east of the Mississippi river.
+P. vulpinus is found in the upper midwestern United States east of the Mississippi River.

-The geographic range of the closely related western fox snake (Pantherophis ramspotti) is west of the Mississippi river.
+The geographic range of the closely related western fox snake (Pantherophis ramspotti) is west of the Mississippi River.
 Although the two species do overlap along the eastern side of the Mississippi River, there is no intergrade zone.

+P. v. gloydi is found in the eastern Great Lakes region.
+Both P. v. gloydi and P. v. vulpinus live in the state of Michigan.
+P. v. vulpinus lives in the Upper Peninsula of Michigan, where it is sometimes known as the pine snake, and P. v. gloydi lives in the Lower Peninsula of Michigan.
+P. v. gloydi can also be found in Ohio in the United States, and in Western Ontario in Canada.

 Habitat

 The preferred natural habitats of P. vulpinus are varied, including open woodland, prairie, farmland, pastures, and marshlands.